darklang/dark/docs/production/custom-domains.md

 ## Dark ops instructions

 - Make sure you have run `scripts/gcp-authorize-kubectl` (if you have not, you might get `The connection to the server localhost:8080 was refused - did you specify the right host or port?` in the next step)
-- Run `scripts/add-custom-domain` and provide the domain (eg `api.example.com`); we'll get the canvas name from the CNAME, which also verifies that the CNAME DNS record is in place.
+- Run `scripts/custom-domain-add` and provide the domain (eg `api.example.com`); we'll get the canvas name from the CNAME, which also verifies that the CNAME DNS record is in place.
   Make sure to supply the DOMAIN without the `https://` prefix.
 - The CNAME must exist before the below is done because Let's Encrypt uses an HTTP request to verify that "we" (the user) control the domain before issuing a cert.
-- There are no longer any manual steps to run, nor deploys needed, to provision a custom domain.
+- There are no manual steps to run, nor deploys needed, to provision a custom domain.

 ## Deleting custom domains